Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (1.1.3) Online Social Network-based Social Engineering Attack}.
-This attack uses an online social network, such as app spoofing or smishing, to target a ground segment operator \cite{longtchi2024internet}.
-This attack is certainly possible even though we are not aware of any incident in the real world.
+{\bf ({ Cyber} Attacker Subcapability 1.1.3) Online Social Network-based Social Engineering Attack}.
+This attack uses an online social network (e.g., app spoofing or smishing) to target a ground segment operator \cite{longtchi2024internet}.
+It is certainly possible even though we are not aware of any incident in the real world.
 Similarly, the attack {\em entry point} is the ground segment, and the attack {\em impact point} is typically the space segment.

-{\bf (1.2) Vulnerability Exploitation Attacks}.
+{\bf ({ Cyber} Attacker Capability 1.2) Vulnerability Exploitation Attacks}.
 These attacks are waged by attackers on Earth to exploit vulnerabilities in a ground segment component, such as the remote terminal.
 A concrete example is the Terra satellite incident in 2008 \cite{ear2023characterizing}, whereby the attacker first compromises the ground segment and then laterally moves to the space segment.
 Thus, the attack {\em entry point} is the ground segment (more specifically, the vulnerable and compromised component) and the attack {\em impact point} is the space segment.